evelyntys/project-2-tattoo-artists/README.md

 ## Project Summary
 This website aims to serve as a source of reference for users interested in getting a tattoo or just discovering tattoo artists in Singapore.

-This website could also serve as a platform for newer tattoo artists to be visible to potential customers.
+This website could also serve as a platform for newer tattoo artists to increase visibility to potential clients.

 The main target audience intended would be:
-* Individuals above 18 looking for a tattoo artist to get a tattoo
+* Individuals above 18 looking for a tattoo artist
-* Tattoo artists interested in growing their customer base
+* Tattoo artists interested in growing their clientele
+* Individuals generally interested in looking at tattoos and discovering new tattoo artists

 ### <b>Organisation's Goals</b>
-* As there are various tattoo artists available with different methods and styles as well as inks used, we aim to compile a centralised list of tattoo artists available in Singapore.
+* To provide a platform for the compilation of tattoo artists in Singapore as currently, no such platform exists and tattoo artists not tagged to any studios might be hard to discover

 ### <b>User's Goals</b>
 * Users should be able to easily obtain information about the various artists in Singapore, such as their contact information as well as their portfolio.
-They should also be able to view the reviews left behind by previous clients to help them make an informed decision on something that will be on their body permanently.
+* They should also be able to view the reviews left behind by previous clients to help them better make an informed decision.

 ## The Five Planes of UI/UX
 ### <b>1.
 Strategy</b>
 #### Organisation
-* Objective: To provide information about the available tattoo artists in the database
+* Objective: To provide information about the available tattoo artists in Singapore

 #### Users: Potential clients and tattoo artists
 * Objective: To discover the various tattoo artists in Singapore and view their portfolio of works